bdafahim/Exploring-Bayesian-techniques-for-Code-Technical-Debt-predictiont/README.md

-# Replication package for PROMISE submission: *"Exploring the Seasonality Effect in the Code Technical Debt Prediction"*
+#  *"Technical Debt Prediction and Simulation"*

-This replication package contains all the Python code to conduct the data collection, preprocessing and analysis of this study.
+This package contains all the Python code to conduct the data collection, preprocessing and analysis of this study.

 ## Getting started